dellstop123/robotframework/README.md

 # [TestDemo1.robot](https://github.com/dellstop123/robotframework/blob/master/tests/testDemo1.robot)

 <details><summary> Details </summary>
   <p>
-      In this file, you will see only 1 Test Case having Unsuccessful Login
+      <strong>In this file, you will see only 1 Test Case having Unsuccessful Login</strong>

-      This is the Libraries or any external file we are import are defined in this section
+      In this section, we are importing the external libraries, files and we can also use Test Setup, Test Teardown, Suite Setup and Suite Teardown.
+We can import resource file in this section from anywhere in the project.

        ```
          *** Settings ***
             Documentation  To validate the Login Form